akash4141/todo_list/README.md

 add js for tempeorary save of website

 #issue4:
-make a fully working website of todo list.
+make sure a fully working website of todo list.